 Adding Custom Field Types

-If your application deals with a nonstandard data type,
+If your application deals with a nonstandard data type, you can create an Administrate::Field object to help display the custom data type across the dashboard.

-Administrate::Field objects consist of two parts:
+Administrate::Field objects consist of two parts: a Ruby class and associated views.

 For example, let's create a Field that displays Gravatars based on an email.